jonlpersson/ed-latimore/site/_posts/2020-07-24-6-quick-ways-to-fix-bad-writing.md

 Your only goal is the first draft is to get words on the page.
 If your sentence structure is terrible, you can change it later.
 If you constantly change point-of-view, you can correct it later.
 If you overuse the same word, you can come back and find synonyms later.

 There is nothing you can't correct.
-All you need to do in the first draft is get the basics of your structure or storyline down.
+All you need to do in the first draft is get down the basics of your structure or storyline.

 ## Recap of 6 Quick Ways To Fix Bad Writing